How to start selling your video on Shutterstock

 - No audio tracks preferred (unless it is strictly necessary)

-There’re lots of other requirements with regards to frame rate, codecs and screen resolution size.
+There’re lots of technical requirements with regards to frame rate, codecs and screen resolution size.
 But if your video satisfies those outlined above, most probably you’re good to go.

 Also you may be interested to know that you can upload 4K video to Shutterstock without any problems.
 Supported resolutions are